simondlr/simondlr-lumen/content/posts/2019-12-05-exploring-new-markets-in-the-arts-2-generative-art-economies.md

 We've seen how powerful AI and machine-learning can be for enlightening us: Professional 'Go' players spoke about AlphaGo as if it gifted us a new perspective.

-"[\[European champion] Fan Hui thought the move was rather odd.
-But then he saw its beauty.
-"It's not a human move.
-I've never seen a human play this move," he says.
-"So beautiful."](https://www.businessinsider.com/video-lee-se-dol-reaction-to-move-37-and-w102-vs-alphago-2016-3?IR=T)"
+"\[European champion] Fan Hui thought the move was rather odd.
+But then he saw its beauty. "[It's not a human move.
+I've never seen a human play this move](https://www.businessinsider.com/video-lee-se-dol-reaction-to-move-37-and-w102-vs-alphago-2016-3?IR=T)," he says.
+"So beautiful.""

 Holly Herndon, who co-created (along with Mat Dryhurst), an accompanying AI to create an album together (PROTO), discussed how one should see the advent of AI coming into creativity.